 We have also developed a roadmap with additional vehicles and platforms to make its vehicles more accessible at a variety of price points.
-We plan to start at the high end to establish our brand but expect to manufacture progressively more affordable vehicles in higher volumes over time.
+We plan to start at the high end to establish our brand but expect to manufacture progressively higher volume vehicle segments over time.